-Soils are one of five principal global carbon pools, which also include the oceans, fossil fuel deposits, biotic (plant-based carbon), and the atmosphere.
+Soils are one of five principal global C pools, which also include the oceans, fossil fuel deposits, biotic (plant-based C), and the atmosphere.
 Soils constitute the largest terrestrial organic C pool (ca. 1500 Pg C2 to 1 m depth; 2400 Pg C to 2 m depth) which is three times the amount of CO2 currently in the atmosphere (~830 Pg C) and 240 times current annual fossil fuel emissions (~10 Pg).
 Thus, increasing net soil C storage by even a few percent is a significant C sink potential.
 Soil C sequestration is one of a few strategies that could be applied on a large scale and at relatively low cost (Paustian et al., 2016).

-U.S. soil organic carbon has been depleted as land has been converted from forests, native prairie and other grasslands, and wetlands to more chemical-intensive agricultural uses.
-Long-term extractive farming practices, such as deep tillage without rebuilding of soil carbon, have further depleted levels of carbon in agricultural soils.
-U.S. agricultural soils have lost an estimated 30-50 percent of the carbon contained prior to cultivation.
-The result is that agricultural soils have the capacity to take up carbon from root exudates, litter, harvest residues, and animal manures used in agricultural production.
-The total potential of carbon sequestration in soils in agriculture, grazing, and forestry ecosystems at 3.7 to 9.3 Pg C per year, with an average of 6.5 Pg C per year for a total of 333.2 Pg C after 60 years, the point at which terrestrial ecosystems would reach their capacity to hold carbon.
-US soils alone have a total potential year sequestration of 288 Tg C per year (.288 Pg C/year) (Chambers et al, 2016).
-Significant long-term soil carbon sequestration could be achieved by a mix of recommended agricultural systems and management practices and the conversion of degraded soils and drastically disturbed lands to restorative uses.
-An increase in overall soil carbon also has positive effects on soil quality and could result in increased productivity, agricultural resilience, and yield stability, especially on carbon-depleted soils (Lal et al., 2003).
+U.S. soil organic C has been depleted as land has been converted from forests, native prairie and other grasslands, and wetlands to more chemical-intensive agricultural uses.
+Long-term extractive farming practices, such as deep tillage without rebuilding of soil C, have further depleted levels of C in agricultural soils.
+U.S. agricultural soils have lost an estimated 30 to 50 percent of the C contained prior to cultivation.
+The result is that agricultural soils have the capacity to take up C from root exudates, litter, harvest residues, and animal manures used in agricultural production.
+The total potential of C sequestration in soils in agriculture, grazing, and forestry ecosystems at 3.7 to 9.3 Pg C per year, with an average of 6.5 Pg C per year for a total of 333.2 Pg C after 60 years, the point at which terrestrial ecosystems would reach their capacity to hold C. U.S. soils alone have a total potential year sequestration of 288 Tg C per year (.288 Pg C/year) (Chambers et al., 2016).
+Significant long-term soil C sequestration could be achieved by a mix of recommended agricultural systems and management practices and the conversion of degraded soils and drastically disturbed lands to restorative uses.
+An increase in overall soil C also has positive effects on soil quality and could result in increased productivity, agricultural resilience, and yield stability, especially on carbon-depleted soils (Lal et al., 2003).

-Rattan Lal (2019) provided the below diagram which compares the loss of carbon into the atmosphere because of land use changes from 1960 to 2017, in part related to agriculture (the pink area).
-However, Lal also suggests that with proper management of soils and land there is great potential to offset previous losses (blue area).
+Rattan Lal (2019) provided the diagram on p.
+10 which compares the loss of C into the atmosphere because of land use changes from 1960 to 2017, in part related to agriculture (the pink area in figure 3).
+However, Lal also suggests that with proper management of soils and land there is great potential to offset previous losses (blue area in figure 3).

-^{2 1} Pg (petagram) is 10 to the 15th power grams or one billion metric tons.
+2 1 Pg (petagram) is 10 to the 15th power grams or one billion metric tons.
 One Tg or teragram is one million metric tons or 1/1000 Pg.

 Figure 3.
-Carbon sequestration in the terrestrial biosphere and that of sequestration in soil and vegetation, from Lal (2019, p 29A).
+Carbon Sequestration in the Terrestrial Biosphere, Soil, and Vegetation

+Source: Lal (2019, p 29A)

-NRCS estimates that US farmers can sequester up to 2.5 metric tons of CO2 equivalents (Eq) per acre annually by adopting specific NRCS recommended practices.
-The chart below shows soil and woody carbon sequestration/emissions reduction potential by management practice as estimated by NRCS COMET-Planner tool (Swan et al., 2019) as reported by Biardeau et al (2016).
+NRCS estimates that U.S. farmers can sequester up to 2.5 metric tons of CO2 equivalents (Eq) per acre annually by adopting specific NRCS recommended practices.
+The chart on p.
+11 shows soil and woody C sequestration/emissions reduction potential by management practice as estimated by NRCS COMET-Planner tool in Swan et al., (2019) and as reported by Biardeau et al., (2016).